-This is a family owned and operated company that maintain a zero-landfill policy.
-And that helps supply domestic mills and global end-users with raw commodities that can be transformed into new products.
+GLE is a family-owned and operated company.
+We supply domestic mills and global end-users with raw commodities that can be transformed into new products.
 It’s a great contribution to our environment.

 Call GLE Scrap metal today at 855-SCRAP-88 to request a quote.